chrismaltais/vsc-ssps/README.md

 # Visual Studio Code - Single Screen Productivity Script
 ## Never leave the keyboard
+Toggle in and out of your development environment.
+Similar to iTerm2!

 A single key binding to:
 - Show VSCode (Bring VSCode to the front of your screen)
 - Hide VSCode (Return to the last application you were using)